Back to explore the toolkit

 • Fact: Buprenorphine reduces NAS severity and the dose is not correlated with NAS severity.

-A clear, informed protocol that providers can leverage for safe management of OUD in pregnant women will increase provider comfort in caring for these patients and optimizing health outcomes for patients and their newborns.
+A clear, informed protocol that providers can leverage for safe management of OUD in pregnant women will increase provider comfort in caring for these patients and optimize health outcomes for patients and their newborns.

 Outpatient Services